ujamk/smart-ambulance-/README.md

 4. A manin menu will appear showing 3 options to choose, choose login and later on, type any of these usernames and passwords:

-Username: admin  Password: hospital123  Role: Admin
+Username: admin  Password: hospital123  Role: Admin,

-Username: Tobias  Password: 123456  Role: paramedic
+Username: Tobias  Password: 123456  Role: paramedic,

-Username: doctor  Password: pass2026  Role: doctor
+Username: doctor  Password: pass2026  Role: doctor,

 5. Now, the system will start working as intended